 This helped me understand the precise timing required to execute charge moves successfully.

-Next, I worked on drills to help me integrate charge moves into my overall game plan.
+Next, I worked on drills to help me integrate charge moves into my game plan.
 For instance, I practiced transitioning from a charge move to a normal attack or special move, focusing on executing the input without dropping the charge.

 This helped me learn how to seamlessly incorporate charge moves into my gameplay and improve my overall performance with charge characters.